touchlab/KaMPKit/docs/GENERAL_ARCHITECTURE.md

 ## Structure of the Project

-The KaMP kit is broken up into three different directories:
+KaMP Kit is broken up into three different directories:
 * shared
 * app
 * ios